 I worked on the acquisition of multiple negative structures in Italian to understand at what age Italian children can understand and use them in an adult-like manner.
 I developed an experimental protocol to investigate the acquisition of double negative sentences in Italian, which is a non-strict negative concord language.
 Double negation structures are more complex from a logical point of view and moreover, they are only used in specific communicative contexts, to which Italian children are hardly exposed: the adult input lacks double negation structures and therefore Italian children are consistently exposed to an input characterized by negative concord structures.
 The results showed that, in line with other cross-linguistic experimental studies, there is a preferential negative concord interpretation of double negation structures also in Italian.
 Italian children seem to master DN sentences by age 7;3: however, I am now expanding the sample of subjects tested.

-I am Michela Redolfi, a second year Ph.D. student.
+I am Michela Redolfi, a third year Ph.D. student.
 My interests include language acquisition, lexicology, and the relationship between language and cognition.
 I also like astronomy, TV series, and books.

 "Words are, in my not-so-humble opinion, our most inexhaustible source of magic." - Albus Dumbledore